brython-dev/brython/www/doc/en/template.md

 module **browser.template**
 ---------------------------

-The module **template** allows to dynamically generate some elements in a page page, by including Python code blocks or expressions inside the HTML code.
+The module **template** allows to dynamically generate some elements in a page, by including Python code blocks or expressions inside the HTML code.

 ## Variables